Japanese Tears: Promotion and release

+The song "I Would Only Smile" was included as bonus track on the 2018 reissue of Wings album Red Rose Speedway.

 Reception

 AllMusic gave the album a generally positive retrospective review, calling it "a look at one of rock's minor league players done well."
 They remarked that the album lacks coherency due to the tracks having been both written and recorded during wildly divergent periods of Laine's career, but found that it nonetheless has "charm", singling out the title track and "Go Now" as highlights.

 Track listing

 All songs written by Denny Laine, except where noted.